KnowageLabs/Knowage-Documentation/functionalities-guide/datamining/index.rst

 Data Mining
 ===========

 Knowage supports advanced data analysis allowing you to extract knowledge from large volumes of data, to improve your decision-making and business strategies.
-In particular, Knowage **Data Mining Engine** integrates R and Python scripting capabilities.
+In particular, Knowage **Data Mining Engine** integrates Python scripting capabilities.

-R is a programming language and software environment for statistical computing and graphics.
-The R language is widely used among statisticians and data miners for developing advanced algorithms and data analysis tools.
-Polls and surveys show that R’s popularity is continually increasing.
-As well, Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
-Rather than requiring all desired functionality to be built into the language’s core, Python was designed to be highly extensible and it is intended to be a highly readable language.

-Thanks to Knowage **Data Mining Engine**, it is possible to execute R and Python scripts in an interactive way and enrich traditional datasets with new information.
+Thanks to Knowage **Data Mining Engine**, it is possible to execute Python scripts in an interactive way and enrich traditional datasets with new information.
 This means that it allows users to perform statistical or data mining analysis on different Knowage datasets.

 The data scientists can thus integrate its own algorithm within Knowage and deliver their output to the end user, together with new advanced visualization options useful to discover meaningful insights hidden in the data.